gristlabs/grist-help/help/lightweight-crm.md

 - If you use Gmail, the handy "Gmail search" link in the "CONTACTS Card" section will open a browser window with the Gmail search results for this contact's email address.

 You can use this example as a template for your own contacts.
-With "Lightweight CRM" example open, click "Make your own copy" in the top bar, and select "Copy as template".
-You'll get an empty document with the same laoyut, and can start filling it in with your own data.
+With the "Lightweight CRM" example open, click the drop-down arrow beside the "Save Copy" button in in the top bar, and select "Copy as Template".
+You'll get an empty document with the same layout, and can start filling it in with your own data.
+If you aren't signed in, you will need to sign in to make a copy of the example.

 ## Creating your own